OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 Maps the state to the User Interface using the VDOM `h()` function to build virtual HTML nodes.
 As usual, if you prefer, you can use abstractions including `hyperapp/html` (or equivalent) helper functions for each HTML element, `JSX` build time parsed HTML-like syntax or `hyperx` template strings parsed at run time.

+## Tuples

+Many of the hyperapp functions can be invoked with or return 2-tuples consisting of a function and a parameter.
+As JavaScript doesn't have tuples, arrays of 2 elements are used.

 ## Actions

-Functions that are called as the result of user actions and which update the state.
-They abstract DOM events and are passed the current state, returning the new state.
+Functions that are called as the result of user actions bound to DOM handlers and which update the state or invoke an effect.
+They abstract DOM events and are passed the current state, returning the new state or effect tuple.

 ## Subscriptions

 Functions similar to Actions that are called when an external event occurs.
-For example timers, HTTP server responses and global DOM events.
+For example timers or global DOM events.

 ## Effects (fx)

 Functions that perform all side effects letting us use pure functions elsewhere.
 They are passed the effect to perform as a function and a parameter / payload.
 Thus they are effectively "drivers" encapsulating side effects and all have the same API (similar to ioctrl).

-## Tuples

-Most of the above functions are invoked with or return 2-tuples consisting of a function and a parameter.
-As JavaScript doesn't have tuples, arrays are used.
+THey are good for creating an HTTP request, giving focus to an element, saving data to local storage, sending data over a WebSocket, etc., without executing any code

 ## Conclusion